-Your family’s livelihood depends on your income and at Phillips Law we are dedicated to getting you the justice and compensation you deserve.
+Your family’s livelihood depends on your income and at Phillips Law Firm, we are dedicated to getting you the justice and compensation you deserve.
 Medical treatment, lost wages, and pain and suffering can leave you feeling depressed and hopeless, but many times we can help.

 We handle construction accident cases of all types.
 Whether you are a roofer, carpenter, electrician, plumber, laborer or other craft worker we are proficient in construction law and leave no stone unturned in our fight for the justice you deserve.

-Traffic accidents are the number one cause of death for American workers on the clock.
-Traffic accidents are not limited only to cars but apply to trucks, cranes, tractors and other vehicles operated while on a construction site.
-Construction workers are at high risk for pedestrian accidents, being struck by passing vehicles or falling into ditches.
+Construction Motor Vehicle Accidents – Traffic accidents are the number one cause of death for American workers on the clock.
+Traffic accidents are not limited only to cars, but apply to trucks, cranes, tractors and other vehicles operated while on a construction site.
+Construction workers are also at high risk for pedestrian accidents, being struck by passing vehicles, or falling into ditches.

-Employees should be properly trained regarding daily operation safety on construction sites and emergency procedures.
+Improper Safety Training for Construction Site – Employees should be properly trained regarding daily operational safety on construction sites and emergency procedures.

-On construction sites equipment and other tools are sometimes left out in the open, posing a risk for the employer to trip and fall.
-In more serious cases an employer’s failure to perform a scaffolding safety audit can result in a scaffold collapse and serious injury to the employee.
+Improper Construction Equipment Storage – On construction sites, equipment and other tools are sometimes left out in the open, thereby posing a risk for the employee to trip and fall.
+In more serious cases, an employer’s failure to perform a scaffolding safety audit can result in a scaffold collapse and serious injury to the employee.

-Get started with your Free Construction Accident Case Evaluation!
+Get Started With Your Free Construction Accident Case Evaluation